bobh/ILooper/README.md

  library API.
  ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

  These files are compiled and linked with the portaudio library created for your     CPU and OS drivers.
- The library and "portaudio.h" should be build path.
+ The library and "portaudio.h" should be in the build path.
  The I/O pin specific code (WiringPi) is unique to the Raspberry Pi.